-- Compromise, or be seen as compromising, the impartiality of an employee - Publicly criticise any employee in any way.
+- Compromise, or be seen as compromising, the impartiality of a Council employee - Publicly criticise any employee in any way.

-Any concerns or complaints about the conduct or performance of a staff member or the Chief Executive are treated seriously and should not be brought lightly or without appropriate supporting evidence.
+Any concerns or complaints about the conduct or performance of a Council staff member or the Chief Executive are treated seriously and should not be brought lightly or without appropriate supporting evidence.

-If an elected member has concerns about an employee's conduct or performance, these concerns are to be directed to the Chief Executive, who will investigate as appropriate.
+If a Board member has concerns about an employee's conduct or performance, these concerns are to be directed to the Chief Executive, through the Methven Community Board Chairperson, who will investigate as appropriate.

-If an elected member has concerns about the conduct or performance of the Chief Executive, these concerns are to be directed to the Mayor.
+If a Board member has concerns about the conduct or performance of the Chief Executive, these concerns are to be directed to the Mayor, through the Methven Community Board Chairperson.